Best Smart Home hub with Z-Wave? Which one is the easiest to use with Z-Wave Devices?

 Summary: The Homeseer Hometroller Zee S2 is almost a middle ground between some of the polished Z-Wave hubs listed here and the complete DIY smart home set ups.
 It’s a Raspberry Pi 3 computer with some beefy insides but at least it comes pre-built.
 Question is if they can innovate, update and maintain sales momentum in this challenging market.

 HomeSeer HomeTroller Zee S2 Z-Wave Hub – Ease of use rating: 5/10

 You can read more reviews for the HomeSeer HomeTroller Zee S2 Z-Wave Hub here

 There are many reasons we are big fans of Z-Wave Hubs.
 As owners of the abode security hub and a Rasberry Pi + aeotec Z-Wave controller set up, it’s great when everything talks to each other and makes your home smart.

 What you choose as your best z-wave hub will depend on your needs and hopefully we have outline all the best features and unique benefits of each of these z-wave hubs.

 Check out our smart home category for more articles that include Z-Wave hardware you can add.

-Out preference leans towards:
+Our preference for best z-wave hub leans towards:

 - Samsung SmartThings – if you just want an easy to use Z-Wave Hub